hundredyearfarms/Hundred-Year-Farm-Project/README.md

 ***Agroforestry***

 Agroforestry is the practice of planting crops among trees.
 The trees protect the crops from wind, heat, and water extremes such as those predicted by climate models.
-In general, total food productivity from agroforestry is about the same per acre as agribusiness, but it can be more reliable, support habitat, and is better suited to small scale farms with a single household.
+In general, total food productivity from agroforestry is about the same per acre as agribusiness, but it can be more reliable, support habitat, and is better suited to small scale operations with a single household.

 One hectare of agroforestry was chosen for this project since that is roughly how much land it takes, in principle, to supply a small carbon-negative household with its food, water, and energy needs.
 One hectare is 2.5 acres, or about half a residential city block.
-For reference, there is about two hectares (5 acres) of productive arable land available for every household on earth.
+For reference, there is roughly two hectares (5 acres) of productive arable land available for every household on earth.

 - [What is agroforestry?](https://www.aftaweb.org/)